-Our hard work paid off.
+The hard work paid off.
 Eastview’s Academic Literacy program was recognized by the Minnesota Reading Association and the International Literacy Association as a top high school literacy program.
 If you are interested in more about what we did and how we did it, please read my Ed Leadership Article, Baiting the Reading Hook.

 And for those who like to know the more personal stuff. . .

-My husband of 22 years is a 7th grade American Studies teacher, Navy veteran, San Diego Padres fan, and National Center of Fathering Father of the Year runner up–our daughter Ainsley nominated him when she was a fifth grader.
+My husband is a seventh-grade American studies teacher, U.S. Navy veteran, San Diego Padres fan, and National Center of Fathering “Father of the Year” runner-up (our daughter Ainsley nominated him when she was a fifth grader).
 He really is an amazing dad and my best friend.